KoreTeknology/ComfyUI-Compositing-Nodes-Pack/README.md

 ## 🛡️ Settings

 One of the next planned update is to add a dedicated panel into comfyUI settings window to activate/desactivate each node from the pack.

+> [!IMPORTANT]
-User may use these settings if he wants tu use an alternative node from his installed ones. this avoid getting to much "doubles" into the main node menu.
+> User may use these settings if he wants tu use an alternative node from his installed ones. this avoid getting to much "doubles" into the main node menu.

 ---